 When I first started printing shirts, I asked myself: how is fabric weight measured?
 That’s when I learned about GSM for t-shirts, which is grams per square meter.

+Over 200 GSM, and I’m working with serious heavyweight material.
 For my USA customers, I usually talk in oz per square yard.
 Most people know a 5 oz/yd² shirt feels “standard.”

 Once I understood what is oz/yd² in shirts, it got easier to choose the best t-shirt for printing.
 Heavier GSM supports better ink saturation and cleaner prints.